This article may contain compensated links. Please read disclaimer for more info.

 SMELL DIFFERENT RICE PREPARATIONS COMING FROM DIFFERENT POINTS OF THE WORLD

 A table in the form of a half grain of empty rice presents the history of rice and the variety of ways different civilizations prepare it.
 Cooking methods, recipients and odors demonstrate the many ways we have found to feed ourselves.

 THE ROUND SCREEN

 Through this installation hanging on the ceiling, visitors discover the state of the planet, the ecological impact of human activities and the ways societies relate to their environment.
 Watching these images it was clear to me that the way we are growing and developing is not compatible AT ALL with the growth of the resources we need.
 How will we get by without oil and how will we feed 9 billion people?
 What do we need to do to change the course of this coming disaster?

 THE EIFFEL TOWER

 Before entering the exhibition on the first level, on the left side, there is an amazing view of Eiffel Tower without tourists.
 Even if this museum is located in the 16th district and the Eiffel Tower is in the 7th Arrondissement of Paris, the view is perfect.
-It was very difficult to start my visit with such an amazing sight, I would have stayed there admiring the Eiffel Tower for hours!
+It was very difficult to start our visit with such an amazing sight, I would have stayed there admiring the Eiffel Tower for hours!

 7 BILLION HUMANS PROJECT